-Before an ID card can be issued you must complete a Student ID application and have your photograph taken.
-You are required to get a new ID card each academic year.
+Before an ID card can be issued you must complete a Student ID application You are required to get a new ID card each academic year.
 Student ID cards are issued at no cost.
-If there is normal wear and tear on your Student ID, there will be no costs and will be replaced.
-However, if you lose ID card, you will be required to pay a \$10 fee to replace it.
+If there is normal wear and tear on your Student ID or if you have lost your ID card, please contact and/or present to the Student Services Office on our Batchelor Campus and/or the Receptionist or Student Experience Officer at our Desert People Campus.
+Who do I contact if I am located in a community?

-To obtain your Student ID card please visit Student Services on the Batchelor or Desert Peoples Campus.
+To obtain your Student ID card please visit Student Services on the Batchelor Campus and the Student Experience Officer and/or Receptionist at our Desert Peoples Campus.

-If you are an external or community based student, you are still entitled to a student ID card.
+If you are an external or community-based student, you are still entitled to a student ID card.
+Please contact the Student Services Team on our Batchelor Campus and/or Student Experience Officer for assistance at our Desert People Campus.
+Please provide info on the web for them to access